-- a) This nine-year Trustee maximum term rule comes into effect from the charity's AGM held during 2024 - it does not include years served as a Trustee before the 2024 AGM. - 5.3.4.10 All Trustees must complete learning as specified in Chapter 16. - 5.3.4.11 All Trustees, and members of sub-teams, must be recorded on the membership system. - 5.3.4.12 If a Trustee Board Chair or Treasurer resigns, then Rule 16.9.2 of The Scout Association Policy, Organisation and Rules must be followed. - 5.3.4.13 Each Trustee Board requires effective administration.
-The administration may be provided by one or more persons as appropriate to the Trustee Board. - 5.3.4.14 People invited to attend a meeting of the Trustee Board, or with right of attendance, may be present at the meeting but are not charity Trustees and have no voting rights. - a) The District Lead Volunteer, the District Chair and the County (^[NI] Country) Lead Volunteer each have the right of attendance at meetings of each of the Group Trustee Boards in the Districts in the County (^[NI] Country). - b) The County (^[NI] Country) Lead Volunteer and the County (^[NI] Country) Chair each have the right of attendance at meetings of each of the District Trustee Boards in the County (^[NI] Country). - c) These members have the right of attendance at meetings of the County Trustee Board: - the Regional Lead Volunteer (in England and in Wales) - the Chief Volunteer of Scotland (in Scotland) - the UK Chief Volunteer for International (for British Scouting Overseas and for Gibraltar) - c) These members must be invited to attend meetings of the County Trustee Board: - the County's Nominated Member(s) on the Council of The Scout Association
+All Trustees must complete learning as specified in Chapter 16.

+All Trustees, and members of sub-teams, must be recorded on the membership system.

+If a Trustee Board Chair or Treasurer resigns, then Rule 16.9.2 must be followed.

+Each Trustee Board must have effective administration support.
+The administration may be provided by one or more persons as appropriate to the Trustee Board.
+The administration role(s) are 'operational' role(s) and will typically be member(s) of the Group Leadership Team, the District Support Team or the County Support Team as appropriate.
+More information is available.

+People invited to attend a meeting of the Trustee Board, or with right of attendance, may be present at the meeting but are not charity Trustees and have no voting rights.

+- a) The District Lead Volunteer, the District Chair and the County ([NI] Country) Lead Volunteer each have the right of attendance at meetings of each of the Group Trustee Boards in the Districts in the County ([NI] Country). - b) The County ([NI] Country) Lead Volunteer and the County ([NI] Country) Chair each have the right of attendance at meetings of each of the District Trustee Boards in the County ([NI] Country). - c) These members have the right of attendance at meetings of the County Trustee Board: - the Regional Lead Volunteer (in England and in Wales) - the Chief Volunteer of Scotland (in Scotland) - the UK Chief Volunteer for International (for British Scouting Overseas and for each of the five Overseas Territories) - d) These members must be invited to attend meetings of the County Trustee Board: - the County's Nominated Member(s) on the Council of The Scout Association - the County's Nominated Youth Representative on the Council of The Scout Association - e) Right of attendance at Group Trustee Boards also extends to: - The Sponsoring Authority (or their delegate) of a Sponsored Group - For a Joint Scout and Guide Group, the Guide equivalent of the Group Lead Volunteer has right of attendance at the Scout Trustee Board.